 Step 1: Take the thicker silver wire and wind it several times around your ring (if you are using a wire coat hanger, shape it in to a ring first).
 This gives the ring more texture and makes it easier to attach the pine cones.

-Step 3: Cute lengths of the thinner wire, about 15-20cm long, one for each pine cone.
+Step 3: Cut lengths of the thinner wire, about 15-20cm long, one for each pine cone.
 Wind them around the bottom of the pine cones as shown in the photo above.

 Step 4: Arrange the pine cones around the ring and secure in place by winding the wire tightly around the ring.
-Intersperse with mushrooms if you wish.
-I also found a couple of acorn hats kicking around the place (The Boy loves to collect things when we go for walks) so added in some of those too.
+Intersperse with acorn ‘hats’ if you have any, and mushrooms if you wish.